 If you win the case, your landlord may be ordered to pay all or some of your costs.

 Making a claim for compensation

 It may be possible to claim compensation for a number of reasons.

 This applies if you or anyone in your household has been injured or made ill, or more ill, because your landlord failed to do repairs.

 The amount you can claim depends on the severity of the illness.
 The health problems may be mental such as distress, or physical, for example chest infections caused or worsened by dampness or injuries caused by unsafe stairs.

-You may be able to claim for loss of earnings if you've been unable to work as a result of health problems.
+You may be able to claim for loss of earnings if you've been unable to work due to health problems.

 You must prove that the disrepair and the health problems are linked.
 The disrepair does not have to be the only cause of the illness but it must have contributed to it.
 You will probably have to provide reports from a doctor and a surveyor.